stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 current terminal.

-Hence, before using *curses* you have to initialize the library: this step will gather information on your terminal and save the current modes (see `Curses.def_prog_mode`).
+Hence, before using *curses* you have to initialize the library: this step will gather information about your terminal and save the current modes (see `Curses.def_prog_mode`).
 You will be able to access these data as it is shown in the following example: